-The application deadline is February 15 to start the program July 1.
+The application window opens Nov.
+1, 2022 and closes Feb.
+15, 2023 for a start date July 1, 2023.
 We are accepting a cohort of students into the program every two years.
-The next cohort will begin July 1, 2023.
+The next cohort will begin July 1, 2023

 |Program||Expected Length||Project and/or thesis||Course based|

 The Master of Indigenous Land-Based Education (M.I.L.B.E.) is the first degree program of its kind.
 Through intellectual and experiential learning, you will learn and understanding Indigenous ontologies and epistemologies in relation with the land.
 You will use and teach critical thinking as you develop land-based pedagogies independently, experientially, and collaboratively.

 This full-time 30-credit-unit program is a blended model of on-the-land learning hosted by Indigenous communities combined with online courses and it culminates with a community capstone project.
 This structure accommodates students who are unable to leave their communities to study during the regular academic school year in-person due to work and/or family commitments.
 This course-based program is designed to maximize contact hours with faculty, with Indigenous communities and with the land.

 There are three terms per academic year: September to December, January to April, and May to August.
 Students will be assessed a per term rate for a total of seven terms.
 Any additional terms needed to complete the program beyond the seven required terms will be assessed at the standard M.Ed rate.
 CGPS must be consulted in these instances.

 Native American students: USask honours the Jay Treaty.